BillSchofield/billschofield.github.io/about.md

 ### More Information

 I'm a software developer, consultant, and teacher.
-My passions center around catalyzing teams through continuous learning, explicit transparent communication, and ruthless attention to quality.
+My passions center around catalyzing teams through continuous improvement, explicit transparent communication, and ruthless attention to quality.

-ThoughtWorks is my current home where my responsibilities include Learning & Development for the North American Associate Consultant program and working as an  Architect, Developer, Business Analyst, and QA as needed.
-I travel a lot and work with hundreds of amazing people.
+Pivotal Labs is my current home where work in the Pivotal Onsite Delivery organization as a Software Development Advisor (I'm still hands-on).
+I travel frequently and change context often.

 ### Contact me